Madhumad36/CLI-Calculator-python/README.md

 ## How to Run
 1. Ensure Python is installed on your system.
 2. Open a terminal or command prompt.
-3. Navigate to the directory containing the script `calculator.py`.
-4. Run the script using the following command:
+3. Run the  the script `calculator.py` using the following command:

 ```bash
 python calculator.py